Serie A, Milan su Sky o su DAZN? Dove vedere i big match dei rossoneri

 di Redazione Il Milanista

-MILAN, ITALY - OCTOBER 17: Romelu Lukaku of FC Internazionale competes for the ball with Theo Hernandez of AC Milan during the Serie A match between FC Internazionale and AC Milan at Stadio Giuseppe Meazza on October 17, 2020 in Milan, Italy.
-(Photo by Claudio Villa - Inter/Inter via Getty Images)
+MILAN, ITALY - OCTOBER 26: Zlatan Ibrahimovic (L) of AC Milan competes for the ball with Leonardo Spinazzola of AS Roma during the Serie A match between AC Milan and AS Roma at Stadio Giuseppe Meazza on October 26, 2020 in Milan, Italy.
+(Photo by Marco Luzzani/Getty Images)